Home » Dessert » Cinnamon Stewed Pears

 Note

-Keep the heat low and simmer gently—this helps the pears cook evenly without falling apart, so they stay tender but still hold their shape.
+Keep the heat low and simmer gently as this helps the pears cook evenly without falling apart.

 Helpful Hints